jorgeta/ner/LOGBOOK.md

 Start evaluating performance of the danlp Flair and Bert based NER models on the dataset.
 Focus on where the model fails.

+### Thursday 07.01

+Continue evaluation notebook on the models.

+### Friday 08.01

+Research space complexity and how to calculate that.
+Calculate time complexity.

 ## Plan

-### Thursday 07.01

-Finish evaluation notebook on the models.
+## Saturday 09.01

 Look at what a flair_ner model is.
 Set up paper, describe models.

-### Friday 08.01
+Output the mistakes that the models make.
+Look at and discuss the mistakes that the models make.

+## Sunday 10.01

 Describe the fine-tuning done by danlp.
 Discuss potential pitfalls and drawbacks of their model.